Girma35/SmartSaver/README.md

 For support and questions:
 - Create an issue in the repository
-- Contact support at support@financeflow.com
+- Contact support at support@smartsaver.com
 - Check the documentation and FAQ sections

 ---

 Built with ❤️ using React, TypeScript, Supabase, Stripe, and advanced AI analytics.

-**Experience the future of personal finance management with FinanceFlow!**
+**Experience the future of personal finance management with SmartSaver!**